rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

 Then, you visit this page to see how it works in live.

 > In this example, we don't specify where to show the user interface, and Rikulo will, by default, insert it under the document's `body` tag.
 However, depending on your requirement (such as in a desktop applications), you can run several Rikulo applications at the same time and assign them to different segments on the screen.
+Please refer to [Make Activity Being Part of HTML Page](../Views/Activity.md) for details.